iiasa/message_ix/tutorial/README.rst

 Code reference
 ==============

-The module :mod:`message_ix.util.tutorial` contains some helper code used to simplify the tutorials; see also :func:`.reporting.computations.stacked_bar`.
+The module :mod:`message_ix.util.tutorial` contains some helper code used to simplify the tutorials; see also :func:`.report.operator.stacked_bar`.

 .. currentmodule:: message_ix.util.tutorial